 When an experiment hits significance or its predetermined runtime, the agent ingests the full payload: variant performance, confidence intervals, segment breakdowns, guardrail metric impacts.
 The whole record, not the headline.

-A context retrieval query (the architectural decision that determines whether this whole system works) surfaces past tests sharing feature areas, metrics, segments, or hypotheses with the concluded one.
+A context retrieval query — the architectural decision that determines whether this whole system works — surfaces past tests sharing feature areas, metrics, segments, or hypotheses with the concluded one.
+Statsig's Knowledge Base ships this as a product feature; building it yourself requires deliberate metadata design from the start.[8]

 The agent pulls the deployment log to identify code releases, feature launches, and infra changes inside the experiment window.
 Anything shipped during the test is a candidate confound — name it before it shows up in the debrief.